Employment Law for Employers

 Employment tribunal representation pricing

 We regularly represent employers facing employment tribunal proceedings.
-The costs involved will depend on the length of the hearing and the level of expertise required, but will typically range from around £4,000 to £15,000.
+The costs involved will depend on the length of the hearing and the level of expertise required.

 Book a consultation with our employment solicitors in Plymouth